butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 ## Daz Studio Setting for importing motion
-We created an video tutorial for exporting motion and importing into Daz Studio.
+We created a video tutorial for exporting motion and importing into Daz Studio.
 [https://youtu.be/FEA9hVouKFg](https://youtu.be/FEA9hVouKFg)

 But, there is one important setting hasn't been mentioned in that video.